sobusy0304/react-tutorial/README.md

 Javascript React Tutorial

-website - first tutorial \\n
+website - first tutorial <br/>
-card - Making profile tutorial \\n
+card - Making profile tutorial <br/>
-Props - Doing CSS \\n
+Props - Doing CSS <br/>
-props - using interface to handling properties \\n Rendering - using conditional to do the project \\n
+props - using interface to handling properties <br/>
+Rendering - using conditional to do the project <br/>
+ListRendering - making a list and rendering on it <br/>